tjfontaine/cloudnative/infrastructure/infrastructure-as-code/terraform/TerraformAuth.md

 The `main.tf` file initialzes our input variables.
 Terraform will either read this from environment variables or from the `variables.tf` file if hard-coded there.

 First, we set up the OCI provider with these variables.
-Second, we create our first user and store this in a variable named `user1`.
-In this example, the name of our user is `Alice`.
-In the next statement we set her password.
+Second, we create our first user and store this in a variable named `user1` In this example, the name of our user is `Alice` In the next statement we set her password.

 Next, we want to define a compartment for our user to operate in.
 We will call it `terraform_compartment`.